 Now, what about a real example?

 Most small businesses do not grow solely through word-of-mouth.
 As told by the one and only Mark Twain, “Many [times] a small thing has been made large by the right kind of advertising.”
-Thus, many businesses need to do some sort of marketing whether they put their company on a billboard, advertise with a direct mail company like Valpak, or get their name out with a commercial.
+Thus, many businesses need to do some sort of marketing whether they put their company on a billboard, create an app with an app development agency like App Digitally, advertise with a direct mail company like Valpak, or get their name out with a commercial.

 However, this endeavor can be costly, and some businesses, especially small businesses, are limited on resources.
 In order to determine which path may be best for your business, you must consider the costs and rewards of different options.